featurepeek/marketing-website/content/blog/the-subtle-art-of-giving-great-code-reviews/index.md

 *   Jet Propulsion Laboratories estimates that it **saves about $25,000 per inspection** by fixing defects at an early stage.
 *   Aetna Insurance Company was able to **decrease its development resources by 20%.**

-If you aren't doing code reviews right now, in the words of Nike and Shia LaBeouf  — 'Just Do It'.
+Having a second pair of eyes give your work a once-over can help prevent mission-critical bugs from entering into the wild.
+And you can learn a thing or two along the way.

 ## So, what exactly is a code review?

 A code review happens once a developer has submitted a contribution to the project.

-This is known as a 'pull request', and you can read a detailed definition and learn how to use them effectively in [our previous article here](/blog/why-are-so-many-orgs-slow-to-approve-pull-requests/).
+This is known as a 'pull request', and you can read a detailed definition and learn how to use them effectively in [our previous article](/blog/why-are-so-many-orgs-slow-to-approve-pull-requests/).

 Before this contribution can be added to the project, other team members will review the code, checking for issues, suggesting improvements and ensuring overall product quality.